-Petróleos de Venezuela, S.A. is a company incorporated and domiciled in the Bolivarian Republic of Venezuela (the Republic) and its headquarters are located at Edificio Petróleos de Venezuela, Torre Este, Avenida Libertador, La Campiña, Apartado N° 169, Caracas 1050-A.
+Petróleos de Venezuela, S.A. is a company incorporated and domiciled in the Bolivarian Republic of Venezuela (the Republic) and its headquarters are located at Edificio Petróleos de Venezuela, Torre Este, Avenida Libertador, La Campiña, Apartado No 169, Caracas 1050-A.

 Petróleos de Venezuela, S.A. and its subsidiaries (PDVSA or the Company) are wholly-owned by the Bolivarian Republic of Venezuela, which controls PDVSA, as stockholder, through the Ministry of Popular Power for Energy and Oil (hereinafter referred as MENPET).
-PDVSA is responsible for planning, coordinating, supervising and controlling the activities of its subsidiaries, both in Venezuela and abroad, in addition to promoting or participate in activities of agricultural and industrial nature, preparation or transformation of goods and their marketing, and rendering services to proper achieve the link between the hydrocarbon resources and the Venezuelan economy (see notes 3-a, 8, 10, 15 and 30).
+PDVSA is responsible for planning, coordinating, supervising and controlling the activities of its subsidiaries, both in Venezuela and abroad, in addition to promoting or participate in activities aimed at fostering the comprehensive, organic and sustainable development of the country, including activities of agricultural and industrial nature, preparation or transformation of goods and their marketing, and rendering services to proper achieve the link between the hydrocarbon resources and the Venezuelan economy (see notes 3-a, 8, 10, 15 and 30).
 Most of its foreign subsidiaries are involved in refining and marketing activities in North America, Europe and the Caribbean.
 The consolidated financial statements of PDVSA, as of and for the years ended December 31, 2009 and 2008, include the Company, its non-consolidated investees and jointly controlled entities.